Advertisement

 Skin changes and lumps

-Lumps in the chest area may signal breast cancer, but bumps and growths can also appear in the testicles, lymph nodes, and other soft tissue.
-These could be signs of cancer.
+Lumps in the chest area may signal breast cancer, but bumps and growths that may be signs of cancer can also appear in the testicles, lymph nodes, and other soft tissue like fat, ligaments, or nerves.

 Become familiar with your body and note any changes to your breasts, testicles, and skin.
-Notify your HCP of changes to the color, size, or shape of warts, moles, or freckles, which may indicate skin cancer.
-There are other signs of breast cancer besides lumps, too, such as thick, red skin on the breast, dimpling of skin, or changes in size and shape.
+Notify your HCP of changes to the color, size, or shape of warts, moles, or freckles; these may indicate skin cancer.
+There are other signs of breast cancer besides lumps, too, such as thick, red or discolored skin on the breast, dimpling of skin, or changes in size and shape.
 Discuss these changes with your HCP as soon as you can—don't wait for your next screening appointment.

 Cancer can also cause other skin changes, like jaundice, or yellowing of the skin and eyes.
 The change in pigmentation could be the result of infections, as well as blood or liver diseases.
-It could also be caused by pancreatic cancer or cancer that's spread to the liver.
+It could also be caused by cancer of the pancreas (which makes substances that help with digestion) or cancer that's spread to the liver.

 woman getting mammogram